Divorcing Neo 2 Marry Soul

 Divorcing Neo 2 Marry Soul is the second studio album by American soul singer Jaguar Wright.
 Originally titled And Your Point Is..., Wright finished recording the album in April 2003, and it was originally slated to be released by MCA Records that year.
 However, after Geffen Records absorbed MCA and shelved the album, Wright secured rights to some of the tracks she had recorded and sought a new label.
 She ultimately signed with independent label Artemis Records, which released the album on July 12, 2005.
-The album was promoted by lead single "Free", which received a radio remix and was commercially released in November 2005.
+The album was promoted by the lead single "Free", which received a radio remix and was commercially released in November 2005.

 An R&B and soul record which incorporates elements of hip hop and pop, the album was considered more mainstream than her debut, Denials Delusions and Decisions (2002).
 Lyrical subjects include infidelity, breakups, and parenthood.
 Upon its release, the album drew generally favorable reviews from critics, who praised Wright's vocals and songwriting, although some considered the album inconsistent or inferior to Wright's live performances.
 The album debuted at number 62 on the Billboard Top R&B/Hip-Hop Albums chart, her second entry on the chart.